-Lounge Amps – Compact Amps For The Home Musician
+Lounge Amps: Compact Amps For The Home Musician

-Amps which prove bigger isn’t always better…
+Amps that prove bigger isn’t always better…

 There’s a lot to be said for guitarist’s use of ever more powerful, ever louder amplifiers.
 Just as a Citroen 2CV would do a perfectly reasonable job of getting you to and from the shops to pick up your paper, the whole process would be much more exciting if you did it in a Lamborghini Aventador.

 So the theory stands with amps.
 Realistically, unless you’re playing the O2 or Wembley Stadium, a 30w valve amp will be more than loud enough, especially if the venue is able to mic up through the PA for you.
 But there’s an undeniable level of cool to be found by plugging into, for example, a Marshall JCM800 2203 Limited Edition Silver Jubilee Amp or Fender Hot Rod DeVille 212III 60 Watts 2×12 stack which you just don’t get from a smaller amp.

 However, what if you only play at home?
 Full stacks are look and sound great but they’re hardly the most portable, and I’m not sure the neighbours will appreciate you pushing 100 watts of power through four 12” speakers while they’re watching Emmerdale.